toksaitov/monet/Readme.md

 ## Interconnection

-By default the `host` field in connection options for the task and queue databases will be set to the following values
+By default the `host` field in connection options for the queue and task databases will be set to *monet-queue-db* and *monet-task-db* respectively.

+Ensure that the hosts can be resolved into IP addresses of the actual services on your setup

-* *monet-queue-db*: resolve it to an instance of a Redis database with a task queue
+* *monet-queue-db*: resolve to an instance of a Redis database with a task queue

-* *monet-task-db*: resolve it to an instance of a Mongo database with a collection of tasks
+* *monet-task-db*: resolve to an instance of a Mongo database with a collection of tasks

 There are many approaches that you can use for name resolution.
-You can add entries to `/etc/hosts` manually, setup a DNS server or utilize Docker Networks to manage `hosts` files across services automatically.
+You can add entries to `/etc/hosts` manually, setup a DNS server or utilize Docker Networks to manage `/etc/hosts` files across containers automatically.

 ## Usage